cansyl/DEEPScreen/README.md

     * The drop-out keep rate
     * Save model (should be 1 to save the model or 0 for not saving)

 To train a model using the same hyper-parameter value selections as DEEPScreen, you can use the hyper-parameter values given in the file: **deepscreen_models_hyperparameters_performance_results.tsv**, which is located under the **resultFiles** folder.
-Below is a sample command to train a predictive model for target **CHEMBL1790**:
+Below is a sample command to train a predictive model for target Renin whose ChEMBL ID is **CHEMBL286**:

 ```
-python trainDEEPScreen.py CNNModel CHEMBL1790 adam 0.0005 15 128 0 0.8 1
+python trainDEEPScreen.py CNNModel CHEMBL286 adam 0.0005 15 256 0 0.6 1
 ```

 **Output of the script:**